Who is Phoenix Emery?

 The phoenix signifies magic, healing, and rebirth.
 The tears of the phoenix have been said to have great healing powers.

 I have shed many tears.
 I have experienced the magic of healing.
 And through that healing, I too, have become reborn.

 I am not who I was.

 Like the phoenix, I now scan the landscape and distant space.
 I am more aware of my environment, flowing with it instead of fighting against it.
-The values that the phoenix characterize were ones I struggled with in my addiction: goodness, duty, propriety, kindness, and reliability.
+The values and virtues that the phoenix characterize were ones I struggled with in my addiction: goodness, duty, loyalty, honesty, propriety, kindness, and reliability.
 I have been reborn and can attest that I have become a person with the high moral values required in Chinese culture to wear jewelry with the phoenix design.